deyran/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 * If I want to give preference to a single controller in one namespace, but have all other controller resolved in another namespace, I need to create multiple routes, as shown in Listing 15-26.
     Listing 15-26.
 Using Multiple routes to control namespace resolution in the RouteConfig.cs file

+* The first route applies when the user explicitly requests a URL whose first segment is Home and will target the Home controller in the AdditionalControllers folder.
+* All other requests, including those where no first segment is specified, will be handled by controlled in the Controllers folder.

+* I can tell the MVC Framework to look only in the namespace that I specify.
+* If a matching controller cannot be found, then the framework will not search elsewhere.
+* Listing 15-27 shows how this feature is used.
+    Listing 15-27.
+Disabling fallback namespaces in the RouteConfig.cs file

 [<BACK](ff-using-static-url-segments.md) - [NEXT>](hh-constraining-routes.md)

 <!--